Posted on February 2nd, 2022

 Heavy, bulky upright vacuum cleaners are a poor choice for vacuuming stairs.
 Not only are they difficult to carry, but their large, wide heads can’t effectively vacuum the edges and corners of each stair.
 If possible, use a canister vacuum instead of an upright.
 Canister vacuums have long hoses (so you won’t have to carry the unit with you while you work) and multiple attachments designed for use in small spaces.
 You’ll need to equip your canister vacuum with a brush attachment or a crevice attachment, depending on which part of the stairs you’re vacuuming.

-Alternatively, if you don’t own a canister vacuum, you can use a lightweight stick or handheld model.
+Alternatively, if you don’t own a canister vacuum, BetterCleans recommends using a lightweight stick or handheld model.
 Just be prepared to give each stair a few extra passes, because these vacuums are typically less powerful than either upright or canister models.

 Inspect the stairs before you get started.